RedTurtle/auslfe.formonline.pfgadapter/README.txt

 After that you must use the new *PFG adapter*: Form Online Adapter

-Before beeing ready to use the form, you need to choose a place (a Folder, or a Large Folder if you think to manage a lot of requests).
+Before being ready to use the form, you need to choose a place (a Folder, or a Large Folder if you think to manage a lot of requests).

 If you will use multiple PFG with Form Online Adapter, you can also use multiple storages.